VAT stands for Value Added Tax. And no, I don’t think there has been a more boring acronym before.

 If you release that your annual turnover is going to be more than the £85,000 threshold, you must register your business within 30 days of realisation, not when you exceed the threshold.
 So for example, if you realise on May 7th that your turnover will go over the threshold by July, you need to register within 30 days of May 7th.

 If your annual turnover goes over £85,000 and you haven’t registered, you have 30 days to register since the point of exceeding your turnover.

-If you don’t meet these requirements, you can also register for VAT voluntarily.
+If you don’t meet these requirements, you can also register voluntarily.
 There are some plus sides to this, which we’ll cover later in the article.

 What products or services are VAT-exempt?

 VAT applies to most non-essential products or services.
-So, if something can be classed as essential, it doesn’t usually quality for VAT.
+So, if something can be classed as essential, it doesn’t usually qualify.

 There are, of course, exceptions to that rule.
 By their very nature, food and drink are essential for us to survive.
-But, some items of this category qualify for VAT, such as alcohol, confectionery or snacks, takeaways, restaurants, ice cream, soft drinks or catering services.
+But, some items of this category qualify, such as alcohol, confectionery or snacks, takeaways, restaurants, ice cream, soft drinks or catering services.

 Basic food, such as vegetables, fruits and the like will always be except.
 But those premium snacks and items that you don’t really need?
-They’ll be charged at 20% VAT.
+They’ll be charged at 20%.